MichelGerding/Homeassistant-polygonal-zones-addon/polygonal_zones_editor/README.md

 ## Configuration

-This add-on has only one configuration option: the port on which the web interface is exposed.
+This addon has just 3 configuration options:
+- the port on which the web interface is exposed.
 By default, this is port **8000**.
+- If you can access the interface from all ips.
+By default, this is **false**
+- The colour of the newly added zones.
+By default, this is **purple**

 ## Usage